YogaWorks Review: Is It Worth It?

 The most common negative comments we saw were about overcrowded classes, dirty facilities, and workouts that weren’t as challenging as desired.
 The class music choices also seem to be a polarizing feature, as we read reviews from people who both loved and hated them.

 If you’re looking for the right home yoga program for you, there’s a good reason to shop around.
-We’ve worked to make the process easier for you with this chart that compares key details of different yoga streaming platforms:

 |MyYogaWorks||Glo||Daily Burn||Aaptiv||Pelton Digital|